bhaggerty/nstack-docs/reference/supported_types.rst

 * Arrays: ``[type1]``
 * `Sums <https://en.wikipedia.org/wiki/Algebraic_data_type>`_: ``Name1 type1a ... | Name2 type2a ... | ...``

-A user can define their own type in the :ref:`idl_language`.
+A user can define their own type in the :ref:`workflow_language`.